 This artistic research has its point of departure in a personal experience.
 For over twenty years, I have lived by the shores of a river that has become polluted.
 I have long been observing the transformations of this stream, the changes in its ecosystems as well as the disappearance of some of the animal species that used to live in it.
 I wished to create a body of work that would bear witness to these man-made upheavals.

 This body of work has started during a stay in Southern Florida in 2008.
 I made some exploratory shots with a small submersible camera.
-Since then, I have acquired a watertight tank that allows me to photograph underwater environments of all kinds.
+Since then, I have acquired an underwater camera housing that allows me to photograph subaquatic landscape of all kinds.
 Up to now, I have taken shots in various lakes, rivers, swamps and in the sea.
 I have documented the Florida Keys, the Louisiana bayous, the Gulf of Mexico, The New York Bay and other areas.

 This project was mostly developed during artist residencies at A Studio In The Woods / Tulane University (New Orleans), Rauschenberg Residency (Captiva Island, Florida), The Studio of Key West (Florida) and Sitka Center for Art and Ecology (Oregon).